Ironhack-Archive/data-engineering-code-challenge/README.md

 **To do**

-- Create a script in Python that given a cryptocurrency symbol (i.e. BTC), it returns the historical data fetched from the API.
+- Create a script in Python that given a cryptocurrency symbol (i.e. BTC), that returns the historical data fetched from the API.

 ## 2. Ravenclaw

-The second step of the project will allow us exceed the API daily limit.
+The second step of the project will allow us to exceed the API daily limit.
 We are going to store the information in a PostgreSQL database.
-To do that, you have to review the API response structure, and create the correct database structure to store this information.
+To do that, you'll need to review the API response structure and create the correct database structure to store this information.

 Our recommendation here is to create two different tables:

-- The first one will store all the cryptocurrencies.
+- The first will store all the cryptocurrencies.
-- The second one will store all the historical data.
+- The second will store all the historical data.

-The tables will have a *one to many relation*, that will join the cryptocurrency with his historical data.
+👩‍💻 Pro tip: The tables will have a *one to many relation*, that will join the cryptocurrency with its historical data.

 **To do**

-- Using the script you created on **Hufflepuff iteration**, insert the information inside a PostgreSQL database.
+- Using the script you have created on the **Hufflepuff** iteration, insert the information inside a PostgreSQL database.
-- Create a database structure with two tables.
-- These tables will have a *one to many* relation.
+- Create a database structure with two tables that will have a *one to many* relation.

-- Feel free to use any database adapter to communicate Python and PostgreSQL.
+👩‍💻 Pro tip: feel free to use any database adapter to communicate Python and PostgreSQL.

 ## 3. Slytherin

-At this point, you already have a script that is fetching information from an API, and stores this information inside our own PostgreSQL database.
-Now it's time to show this information in a chart.
+Hopefully, at this point, you'll already have a script that is fetching information from an API, and stores this information inside our own PostgreSQL database.
+Now it's time to display this information in a chart.
 To do that, you are going to use [chart.js](https://www.chartjs.org/).

-In this iteration, you have to create a one-page website that has to fetch the information from the database, and show this information in a chart.
-The website has to have the following elements:
+In this iteration, you have to create a single-page website that fetches the information from the database and shows this information in a chart.

+The website will have the following elements:

 - Dropdown with all the cryptocurrencies you have in the database.
 - Chart with the historical data of the current cryptocurrency selected in the dropdown.

-The behaviour is super simple: every time you select a cryptocurrency in the dropdown, the chart has to show the related information in the database.
+The behavior is simple: every time you select a cryptocurrency in the dropdown, the chart has to show the related information in the database.

 **To do**

 - Create a one-page website with the following items:
   - Dropdown with all the currencies.
   - Chart that shows the current cryptocurrency historical data.
-- Every time you change the value in the dropdown, the chart has to show the selected cryptocurrency data.
+- Every time you change the value in the dropdown, the chart has to render the selected cryptocurrency data.

 ## 4. Gryffindor

-Last, but not least, we are going to integrate [Google Analytics](https://www.google.com/analytics/) into our application.
+Last, but not least, we are going to integrate [Google Analytics](https://www.google.com/analytics/) into the application.

 First of all, you have to create and configure an Analytics account in the project.
-The goal of this iteration is to sent some information to the account.
+The goal for this iteration is to send some information to the account.

 When the user selects a cryptocurrency in the dropdown, you have to send an event to Google Analytics to track that this currency has been selected, so we can have stats about which currency is the most visited.
 You will need to implement an [Event Tracking](https://developers.google.com/analytics/devguides/collection/analyticsjs/events) that will be triggered when you select an element in the dropdown.